mistweaverco/kulala.nvim/docs/docs/usage/sending-form-data.md

 # Sending Form Data

+You can send form data in Kulala by using the `application/x-www-form-urlencoded` content type.

 Create a file with the `.http` extension and write your HTTP requests in it.

 ```http title="examples.http"